Accounting and tax

-- Singapore tax reporting is easy, all returns can be submitted online.
-The Singapore tax authority are extremely efficient and organized;
+- Singapore tax reporting is straight forward, all returns can be submitted online.
+The Singapore tax authority is extremely efficient and organized;

-- All Singapore incorporated companies must file their Corporate Tax Return by the filing deadlines: 15 Dec for e-file or 30 Nov for paper file of the year following the financial year.
+- All Singapore incorporated companies must file their Corporate Tax Return by the filing deadlines: 15 Dec (for e-filing) or 30 Nov (for paper filing) of the year following the financial year.
 Thereafter a notice of assessment will be issued to the Singapore company for corporate tax settlement.
 The Singapore company can pay the tax bill over 12 months, interest-free monthly instalments;

 - In accordance with GST Law, a Singapore Company is obliged to register for GST if annual sales exceed or is expected to exceed S$1 million in any calendar year.
-Healy Consultants will be happy to assist you with GST registration for a one time fee of US$550;
+Healy Consultants Group PLC will be happy to assist you with GST registration for a one time fee of US$550;

-- It is very important for all companies incorporated in Singapore to timely and efficiently fulfil their Singapore Regulatory Compliance requirements timely and efficiently.
+- It is very important for all companies incorporated in Singapore to timely and efficiently fulfil their Singapore Regulatory Compliance requirements.
 Annual unaudited financial statements should be submitted to the Accounting and Corporate Regulatory Authority (ACRA) within 6 months of the financial year end;

 - In accordance to Section 197(1)(b) of the Companies Act, the Accounting and Corporate Regulatory Authority (ACRA) imposes a penalty of S$300 for late filing of the annual return.
 The company director(s) are responsible to ensure an Annual General Meeting (AGM) is timely held and the Annual Return is filed within 1 month of the convening of AGM.
 Failure to comply is considered an offense and can lead to prosecution of the director(s);